 The Individualists are innovators of process.
 They have a fluid position in the workplace and are capable of assuming different roles in different circumstances.

-People who have a dominant Individualist action logic are focused on themselves and less on business goals.
+People who have a dominant Individualist action logic are focused on themselves and less on business goals and plans.

 Individualists are great communicators.
 They work through building strong relationships with people from the other action logics.

 The Strategist is proficient in creating personal and organizational transformations by connecting different action logics to a shared vision which builds confidence.